By Bruce Fleury, Ph.D. for The Great Courses

 Note from the editor:

-This is the second article in a series of three that covers the flu of 1918.
-In his 24-lecture series, “Mysteries of the Microscopic World,” Dr. Bruce Fleury covers the world of bacteria, viruses, fungi, and other organisms, collectively known as microbes.
+This is the third article in a series of three that covers the flu of 1918.
+In this 24-lecture series, “Mysteries of the Microscopic World,” Dr. Bruce Fleury covers the world of bacteria, viruses, fungi, and other organisms, collectively known as microbes.

 Even though when this course was produced we were still years away from the first reported cases of COVID-19, it gives context to our current climate to look back on this stage of our world history and witness how it affected the entire world.
 Below, you can read his lecture in its entirety, and watch the full video.